ciropiccolo/file-upload-app/README.md

 A web application for uploading, managing, and viewing files, built with SvelteKit and PostgreSQL.

+## Requisites

+- Docker installed

 ## Features

 - Upload files with metadata (title, description, category, language, provider, roles)
-- Secure storage of files in `static/uploads`
+- Secure storage of files in AWS S3 , with local static folder as fallback
 - List and search uploaded files
 - Backend powered by Prisma and PostgreSQL